-Jambalaya is traditionally cooked covered, often in an old iron pot hanging over a fire, but it translates well to a grill party with a few modifications.
-If you don’t care for duck, or find it gaspingly expensive in local stores, substitute boneless, skinless chicken breasts, ignoring the instructions below regarding the duck skin.
-Originally published February 6, 2005.–Cheryl and Bill Jamison
+Traditionally, cooks prepared jambalaya in a covered pot, often hanging over a fire.
+But this duck jambalaya translates well to a grill party with a few modifications.
+If you don’t care for duck, or find it gaspingly expensive in local stores, substitute boneless, skinless chicken breasts, ignoring the instructions below regarding the duck skin.–Cheryl and Bill Jamison